ben-toogood/docs/carriers/dpd-local.md

 ### Connecting DPD Local

-In order to connect your DPD Local account to HutchOS, we require the following information:
+In order to connect your DPD Local account to Pimento, we require the following information:

 - Username
 - Password